Semistable refined Vafa-Witten invariants: Symmetrized pullback and K-theory

 Generally, we try to construct symmetrized pullback in the following way.
 Suppose the solid bottom left square in the following commutative diagram is given:

 For symmetrized pullback we want $A = \bE_f[-1]$, though the following construction works for any $A$ with amplitude in $[0, 2]$.
 The given data induces all dashed arrows, making all but the topmost row into exact triangles.
-The octahedral axiom then implies the topmost row can also be completed into an exact triangle.
+The octahedral axiom then implies the topmost row can also be completed into an exact triangle, given by the dotted arrows.